-Here are a dozen reasons why you should pack your bags – and check out seasonal getaway specials – in the middle of summer.
-Plus, all this island magic is just a two-hour flight from many U.S. East Coast airports.
+Here are a dozen reasons why you should pack your bags in the middle of summer.
+Check out our seasonal getaway specials – this island escape is just a two-hour flight from many U.S. East Coast

-Tired of brutal summer heat?
-Bermuda's location in the Atlantic Ocean – not the Caribbean – means the island is warmed by the Gulf Stream and the sun, so even in the summer months, it doesn’t get too hot.
-Average temps hover in the sweet spot between 75°F and 85°F (23°C and 29°C).
+Exhausted by the brutal heat of summer?
+Bermuda's average temperatures hover in the sweet spot between 80°F and 85°F (23°C and 29°C).
+Located in the Atlantic Ocean – approximately 900 miles north-east of the Caribbean – the island is warmed by the Gulf Stream and the sun, so even in the summer months, it doesn’t get uncomfortably hot.

 Pink sand, turquoise waters, endless blue sky – the island's beaches are among its greatest natural assets.
-Bermuda is home to several legendary stretches of sand and surf, including the iconic Horseshoe Bay, a wide swath of rosy beach flanked by dramatic rock outcroppings.
+Bermuda is home to legendary stretches of sand and surf, including the iconic Horseshoe Bay, a wide swath of rosy beach flanked by dramatic rock outcroppings – it was named the world’s third most popular (read: Instagrammed) beach in The Daily Mail – and Tobacco Bay, known for its towering limestone rock formations and clear snorkel-ready waters.
 Looking for something more off-the-beaten-path?
 Try the pristine, otherworldly Cooper's Island Nature Reserve.

 4 Aquatic Adventures